openstack/nova-specs/specs/2024.2/approved/amd-sev-es-libvirt-support.rst

      maximum number of SEV-ES guests via domain capability API requires libvirt
      >= 8.0.0 .

-Finally, a cloud administrator will need to define SEV-ES-enabled flavors as described above, unless it is sufficient for users to define SEV-ES-enabled images.
+A cloud administrator will need to define SEV-ES-enabled flavors as described above, unless it is sufficient for users to define SEV-ES-enabled images.

+The `[libvirt] num_memory_encrypted_guests` option is effective only for SEV, but a new option for SEV-ES is NOT added.
+Instead, the detection capability in libvirt is required to use SEV-ES.
+The `num_memory_encrypted_guests` option will be deprecated to reduce complexity.

 Developer impact
 ----------------